Axway/open-banking-docs/content/en/docs/Release-Notes/_index.md

 API Gateway changes specific to Open Finance Brazil deployments:

-* Removed dependancy from envSettings.props file moving to environment variables.
+* Removed dependency from envSettings.props file moving to environment variables.
 * Filebeat for backwards compatibility
     * Upgraded from version 7.9 to 8.10.4